 Designers, editors, and animators use a plethora of tools and software systems to produce high-quality outputs.
 Short animated videos take up several hours of hard work and effort.

 The production time varies even more, depending on the type of animation.
 3D animation, in particular, takes hours upon hours of production and rendering period.
-The process, even with the necessary tools, still takes almost too long because it processes high-quality images and files.
+Even with the necessary tools, the process still takes almost too long because it processes high-quality images and files.

 This is where proxies come in handy for animation tools.
 Proxies in animation tools have essentially similar roles with web proxies and web scraping proxies.
 These are tools that make the user's experience more comfortable.
 It is a tool that significantly cuts down the production process.

 Proxies, per se, are duplicates of the original project file in lower qualities or resolutions.
 Editors and animators choose to work with these lower-quality files for several reasons that will be pointed out one by one below.

 Ultimately, editors and animators work with these lower-quality project files before furnishing them in higher quality.
 Basically, the need for proxies equates to the efficiency of the production pipeline.
 What are the Benefits of Using a Proxy in Animation Tools?

 Post-production timelines are robust and lined up with several deadlines.
 Little hitches along the way can significantly affect the overall timeline.
 Robust schedules are especially true for the demand for graphic designs which are used in the marketing and advertising fields.
 Using proxies during this part of the production stage speeds up the process.